pivotal-cf/docs-addon-antivirus/README.md

 | v1.2      | v1.2.x         | docs.pivotal.io and docs-pcf-staging.cfapps.io |
 | master        | next unreleased version         | _nowhere_ |

+## Which Book Repos to Use

+There are two book repos to use with this content:

+* pivotal-cf/docs-book-antivirus builds the **edge** version (next unreleased version).
+* pivotal-cf/docs-book-pcfservices builds the **production** version of the content.

 ## Style Guide
 _These are a handful of style issues I noticed with the original version of this documentation._